Squirrely-Ducks/bangazon-api-sprint-1/README.md

 ### PRODUCTS
 * GET all products
-	* To access all products add the url `/products`
+	* To get all products use the URL `/products`
-* GET single product by product_id
+* GET single product by product ID
-	* To access a single product by a product id add the url `/products/:id`
+	* To get a single product use the url `/products/:id`
 * POST
 	* To post a new product use the URL `products/new`
     * Example keys:
 ```javascript
 {
     "title": "new info",